 Then, at lunchtime, we drove around looking for the perfect spot to have our picnic.
 The tarpaulin was spread on the grass the napkins were out, cheeses and pates and fresh baguettes on plates and boards, butter in a glass and aluminum container, glasses for milk and juice.
 We had time, lots of time apparently.

 Towards five o’clock we would look for a rural hotel, eat a large rural dinner and we would stroll around the village and join the local kids watching the train come in and then leave the station again; the event of the day.

 We drove for four days while the mountains grew higher at the horizon and then around us, and our final hotel before our destination would serve vin de Muscat.
 My parents were merry, sang and drank, and I slept by an open window, breathing in the smells: thyme, lavender and the nearby sea.

 My dream of La Mediterranee had become a reality once more.

-All text on this post: © Judith Mok
+Text in this post: © Judith Mok

 Published with the permission of Judith Mok